Flpph/Prog2WeatherProject/README.md

 | 1.000.000 requests /month | 5000 requests /day |
 | 60 requests /minute | 2 requests /second |

-## Config
+### Config

-To run the app, you need a `config.json` file which looks something like this:
+You need a `config.json` file which contains both of your API keys.

+Example:
 ```json
 {
     "openWeatherAppId": "Your openweathermap.org app id",